Baidu, Alibaba and Tencent (BAT) are now valued at a combined $1 trillion USD.

 As of this past March, China had skyrocketed to 164 unicorns, worth a combined $628.4 billion USD.
 Roughly 50 percent are controlled or backed by BAT.

 But BAT aren't keeping ambitions local.
-Worldwide, BAT invests in over 150 companies, spanning the gamut from AI to biotech.
+Worldwide, BAT invests in over 150 companies, spanning the gamut from Artificial Intelligence to biotech.

 And with access to more internet users than those of the U.S. and all of Europe combined, BAT is fueled by the greatest treasure trove of user data on the planet.

-Now rivaling the likes of FANG, these homegrown tech giants are driving China’s AI revolution at an unprecedented pace, building out everything from autonomous vehicles and smart cities to facial recognition and AI-driven healthcare platforms.
+Now rivaling the likes of FANG, these homegrown tech giants are driving China’s Artificial Intelligence revolution at an unprecedented pace, building out everything from autonomous vehicles and smart cities to facial recognition and AI-driven healthcare platforms.